MystenLabs/satoshi-coin-flip/README.md

 ## Proposed Back-end Service

 For the purposes of signing and revealing the beacon the house's private key must be kept somewhere safe.
 For this reason we propose a back-end service that is capable of hiding the private key from end users and is able to cleverly determine when to reveal the beacon: only after a game has been created.
-This can be checked by awaiting for the transaction block containing the gameId (or for the case of the MEV attack resistant version upon guess submition).
+This can be checked by awaiting for the transaction block containing the gameId (or for the case of the MEV attack resistant version upon guess submission).

 Another useful aspect of the back-end is to make the user experience better by initiating the end game transaction as the house.
 This way games that might not be closed can also be tracked and closed later with additional services  / cron jobs.

+## Disclaimer

+"Time-locked Satoshi Coin Flip" is intended to serve as general reference, is provided for informational purposes only and does not provide gambling endorsement, advice or recommendations.
+Users are responsible for their own gambling activities and decisions, including complying with applicable laws and regulations relating to gambling.
+We make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability, or availability of the information provided by the "Time-locked Satoshi Coin Flip".
+We are not responsible for any legal consequences users of "Time-locked Satoshi Coin Flip" may face.

+## License

+"Time-locked Satoshi Coin Flip" is released under the [Apache 2.0 License](LICENSE).